AdityaTeltia/Migrating-Writable-Indices-In-Elasticseach/README.md

 }
 ```

-### Step 2: Taking inital snapshot and restoring it
+### Step 2: Taking initial snapshot and restoring it
 Taking the snapshot of the current state and restoring it to the destination cluster.
 Since we already have stored the last sequence number we can move in with this first pass now.
 [(Related Code)](https://github.com/AdityaTeltia/Sprinklr-Intern-Project-2/blob/main/src/main/java/org/example/Utils/SnapshotUtils.java)